What Is a Component Library and Why Should You Use One for UI Development?

 5. Are you looking for a combined design system and component library?

-If the answer to any of these questions is yes, then consider Storybook.
+If the answer to any of these questions is yes, then consider one of the tools below.

 Storybook is an open-source tool for developing UI components in 15 different frameworks, among others the most popular ones: React, Vue, and Angular.
 It’s a combined coded design system and component library that acts as a sandbox for effective components and page development, testing, and documentation.
 Your developers can take a more effective component-driven approach over a visual one.